nrodrigo/StupidDB/README.md

 ### How to use this StupidDB

-It's realy quick and easy with 3 methods to remember.
+It's really quick and easy with 3 methods to remember.
 First, instantiate a class:

 ```python
 from StupidDB.stupiddb import StupidDB